wp-plugins/zedity/readme.txt

 4. In your WordPress dashboard, you can control the Zedity Settings for the default content size of your posts, the watermark position, the web fonts you intend to use in your contents, etc.

 == Changelog ==

+= 1.3.4 =
+* Fixed an issue with TinyMCE css handling that affected images.

 = 1.3.3 =
 * Optimized visual/text switch mode.